openebs-archive/openebs-docs/docs/usecases.md

 <font size="6">Logging solution</font>

-EFK is the most popular cloud native logging solution on Kubernetes for On-Premise as well as cloud platform.
+EFK is the most popular cloud native logging solution on Kubernetes for On-Premise as well as cloud platforms.
 OpenEBS when <a href="/docs/next/elasticsearch.html" target="_blank">deployed as statefulset</a>, provides itself as a clear choice for EFK stack storage because of its simplicity and CAS architecture

 <font size="6">RDS like mysql</font>